 Designing Target Images

-Image Targets can use any planar image that provides sufficient detail to be detected by the Vuforia SDK.
+Image Targets can use any planar image that provides sufficient detail to be detected by Vuforia Engine.
 The following articles will help you select appropriate target surfaces and provide guidelines on how to design and evaluate target images.

 Uploading and Managing Image Targets